Navigation » List of Schools » Irvine Valley College » Sociology » Sociology 1 – Introduction to Sociology » Fall 2020 » Exam 1

 Question #7

-A A primary group is large and impersonal; a secondary group is small and purely instrumental in function.
+A A primary group is large and impersonal; a secondary group is small, consisting of emotional, face-to-face relationships.

 B A primary group is small and impersonal; a secondary group is large and consists of face-to-face relationships.